 Training and Screening Process (Specific to BC)

 Training and screening are essential elements of ensuring our CKC/CKBC community is safe and free from harassment and abuse for all participants.
 In British Columbia there are some regional specific considerations included here:

-.
+The Screening Matrix outlines screening requirements for risk levels, 1, 2, and 3 and are included in the CKC SafeSport Policy.
 Due some regional variability in British Columbia the Screening Process more specifically for BC includes the following steps:

 1. Member Club follows their outlined screening process.